homoroselaps/StackedStateMachine/README.md

 # StackedStateMachine
 A lightweight implementation for a stacked state machine in C#.
 It's designed to control any actions of an NPC in a game.
-Part of the project is sample console application.
-It simulates the actions of a carrier with verbose output.
+Part of the project is a sample console application simulating the actions of a carrier with verbose output.

 ## Usage
 Create a new instance: